There will be no need to worry about your feline friends when the temperature drops with this easy feral cat shelter!

 Don’t worry!
 Here are a few inexpensive options available for purchase.

 If you don’t want to make your own feral cat shelter, there are affordable options to give you peace of mind and give your feral cats a cozy place to take cover.

 K&H Manufacturing Outdoor Kitty House (heated)

-This cozy little house is heated, easy to assemble and less than $60.
-If you only have a couple of feral cats around your house, this would be the perfect option to keep them safe from weather!
+This cozy little house is heated, easy to assemble, and less than $60.
+If you only have a couple of feral cats around your house, this is the perfect option to keep them safe from weather!

 Petsfit Outdoor Kitty House

 This little, rustic barn-inspired feral cat house will be the perfect shelter when filled with hay!
 It costs less than $60, but will only fit one cat.
 There is a front door for cats to enter, plus an escape door to keep cats safe from predators!
 Check out this review from a verified Amazon customer.

 This is for a feral cat that comes to our house every night.
 Last winter she looked SO cold.
 Winters in Wisconsin can be brutal.
 I am happy to say that every night she is now snuggled up inside this little house.
 I also bought a pet heating pad to plug in for the below zero nights.
 It has two floor pieces so you can lift up the floor and fit the cord to the heating pad under the house.
 Easy to put together and well made.
 Its a red stained color but in the spring I am going to paint it hunter green to match our house.
 Its VERY cute as an added bonus!”

 If you care for a feral cat community, they might need more than shelter to live healthy lives.

 Practicing TNR with your feral cat communities is necessary to control over-population and to help maintain the health of feral cats.
 According to Alley Cat Allies, if humanely trapped, sterilized, and returned to their homes, feral cats will stop exhibiting mating behaviors like roaming, yelling, spraying, and fighting!